wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 ~~~
 class DpMechanism:
+    # The data type applicable to this `DpMechanism`.
+The type is the
+    # same for the noised data and the un-noised data.
-    DataType
+    DataType = None
+    # Debiased data type after removing bias added by the noise.
+For
+    # most of the mechanisms, `DebiasedDataType == DataType`.
-    DebiasedDataType
+    DebiasedDataType = None

     def add_noise(self, data: DataType) -> DataType:
         """Add noise to a piece of input data. """
-        pass
+        raise NotImplementedError()

-    def sample_noise(self, num_reps: int, dimension: int) -> DataType:
+    def sample_noise(self, dimension: int) -> DataType:
         """
-        Sample noise for `num_reps` number of times,
-        with `dimension`.
+        Sample noise with the initialized `DpMechanism`. `dimension`
+        is used to determine the length of the output if `DataType` is
+        a list.
         """
-        pass
+        raise NotImplementedError()

     def debias(self,
-               agg: DataType,
+               data: DataType,
                meas_count: int) -> DebiasedDataType:
         """
-        Debias the data due to the added noise.
+        Debias the data due to the added noise, based on the number of
-        This doesn't apply to all noises.
-Some Client-DP mechanisms
+        measurements `meas_count`.
+This doesn't apply to all DP
-        need this functionality.
+        mechanisms.
+Some Client-DP mechanisms need this functionality.
         """
-        pass
+        return data
 ~~~

 ## Discrete Laplace